victorDigital/notes/English/Aktiv og passiv.md

 the company was sold in 2003 by Johnson the secrets of her marriage were revealed by Kate the silence was broken by the doctor's voice
-...
-they should be locked away and the key thown away by the judge